 What does the regulation say?

-Pesticide use is widely regulated in the food industry.
-Regulation (EC) No. 396/2005 specifies the legal limits for pesticide residues in human and animal food.
+The use of pesticides is strictly controlled in the food industry.
+Regulation (EC) No 396/2005 specifies the legal residue limits for pesticides in food and feed.
 Maximum residue limits (MRLs) are expressed in mg/kg.

 How to measure pesticides in the laboratory?